Recommended Global Palliativecare Conferences

 Past Conference Report

-Palliative Care-2017 marked with the attendance of Organizing Committee Members, Palliative Care experts, Physicians, Surgeons, Nurses, Physical therapists, Occupational therapists, Academic researchers, Business delegates and Talented student communities representing more than 20 countries, who made this conference fruitful and productive.
+Palliative Care-2018 is solemnizing with the attendance of Organizing Committee Members, Palliative Care experts, Physical therapists, Physicians, Nurses, Occupational therapists, Academic researchers, Business delegates and Talented student communities representing more than 20 countries, who made this conference prolific and successful.
+The conference witnessed an incorporation of superior speakers, well-known researchers and delegates who enlightened the event with their enviable research knowledge and on various alluring topics related to the field of Palliative care through their remarkable presentations at Palliative care 2018.

 - Palliative Care and Geriatrics